This paper will provide the understanding for the preservation of assets from the effects of internal corrosion.

 Please review your transaction.

-Click on 'REDEEM' to use your NACE Standards Credits to claim this item.
+Click on 'REDEEM' to use your Standards Credits to claim this item.

 You have successfully redeemed:

-Go to Downloadable Products in your NACE Store Profile to find and download this item.
+Go to Downloadable Products in your AMPP Store Profile to find and download this item.

 This study was to monitor the growth of the marine bio-film, of micro/macro-organisms, on the surface of different metallic alloys in seawater by electrochemical impedance spectroscopy (EIS).